 Opioid misuse can also lead to nutrient deficiencies and poor gastrointestinal health.
 These factors can further weaken the immune system and make future sickness more likely.

 Can You Take Suboxone With a Weak Immune System?

-Talk to your doctor about whether or not Suboxone might be right for you.
+If you’ve been living with a chronic illness that suppresses your immune system, talk to your doctor about whether Suboxone might be right for you.